arzwa/MultilocusIsland/docs/draft-hapdip2.md

-Considering in more detail how different loci across the barrier behave at migration-selection balance in the polygenic regime, we find that, as expected, the error of the single locus prediction is largest for locally beneficial recessives, where it can be as large as 90% for (@fig:diffdetail).
+Considering in more detail how different loci across the barrier behave at migration-selection balance in the polygenic regime, we find that, as expected, the error of the single locus prediction is largest for locally beneficial recessives, where it can be as large as 90% for (@fig:diffdetail A).
 The error of the single locus model for dominant variants is considerably less.

-![
-The distribution of fitness effects (DFE) at migration-selection balance for different values of $L\bar{s}$.
-The top row shows the marginal distribution of the selection coefficients for different migration rates.
-The black line shows the DFE of the sampled genetic architecture (or, equivalently, the DFE for $m=0$).
-The bottom row shows the marginal distribution for the dominance coefficient for the same cases.
-](/home/arthur_z/vimwiki/build/img/2023-06-25/marg-dfe1.svg)
+As expected, the excess differentiation relative to the single locus predictions increases markedly with $L\bar{s}$.
+@Fig:diffdetail further illustrates clearly how many, predominantly partially recessive, alleles are protected from swamping in a polygenic setting when
+$L\bar{s} \gtrsim 1$ (note however that this will also depend on the variance of the $s_i$).

 This does however not imply that, on the whole, recessives necessarily contribute more to local adaptation at migration-selection balance than dominant alleles do.
-Although strongly selected recessives will show very strong divergence, more weakly selected recessive alleles may be much more prone to swamping than partially dominant ones.
+Although strongly selected recessives will be associated with strong differentiation, more weakly selected recessive alleles may be much more prone to swamping than partially dominant ones.
-One way to quantify this is by considering, for some DFE model, the conditional probability density for the selection and dominance coefficient, given that a divergent allele is observed on the island, i.e.
+One way to quantify how these two phenomena interact to yield the *realized* genetic architecture of local adaptation is by considering the conditional probability density for the selection and dominance coefficient, given that a divergent allele is observed on the island, i.e.
 \begin{align}
   f(s_i,h_i|X_i=1)
   &= \frac{\Pr\{X_i=1|s_i,h_i\}f_{\mathrm{DFE}}(s_i,h_i)}{\Pr\{X_i=1\}}
   \propto \int_\mathcal{B} \Ex[p_i|s_i,h_i,B]f_{\mathrm{DFE}}(s_i,h_i,B)dB
+  \label{eq:msbdfe}
 \end{align}
-where $X_i$ is an indicator random variable (equalling 1 when a locally beneficial allele is observed at locus $i$ and zero otherwise), $B$ is a shorthand for the selection and dominance coefficients at the $L-1$ other loci ('$B$' for background), and we integrate over the set of all possible such backgrounds $\mathcal{B}$.
+where $f_\text{DFE}$ denotes the joint density of the selection and dominance coefficient in the $L$-locus barrier (which is equivalent to $f(s_i,h_i|X_i=1)$ in the absence of migration), $X_i$ is an indicator random variable (equalling 1 when a locally beneficial allele is observed at locus $i$ and zero otherwise), $B$ is a shorthand for the selection and dominance coefficients at the $L-1$ other loci ('$B$' for background), and we integrate over the set of all possible such backgrounds $\mathcal{B}$.
 We can can characterize this conditional probability density using a Monte Carlo approach by sampling random $L$-locus genetic architectures from a DFE model and calculating for each $(s_i,h_i)$ pair in the barrier the expected beneficial allele frequency $\Ex[p_i|s_i,h_i,b]$ as a weight.
-The weighted sample will be approximately distributed according to $f$.
+The weighted sample will be distributed according to $f$.
+@Fig:diffdetail (B) shows approximations to the marginal distributions
+$f(s_i|X_i=1)$ and $f(h_i|X_i=1)$ for Exponential-Uniform DFE model obtained using this Monte Carlo approach.
+As expected, we find that as migration rates go up, the distribution of selection coefficients in the barrier at migration-selection balance shifts towards higher values of $s$, and that this effect is counteracted by increasing $L\bar{s}$, which increases the extent by which small-effect alleles are protected from swamping by LD.
-Using this strategy for the Exponential-Uniform DFE model, we observe that recessives contribute *less* to differentiation than dominants when migration is sufficiently strong.
+Notably, we observe that recessives contribute *less* to differentiation than dominants do when migration is sufficiently strong.
+This is most strongly observed when $L\bar{s}$ is not large.
+When $L\bar{s} = 1.5$ for instance, the depression in the conditional density at $h=1$ becomes very slight even for relatively large migration rates.
+We observe a similar shift in the distribution of dominance coefficients when
+$h$ is Beta distributed with mean $2/3$ instead of uniformly on the unit interval (@fig:dfe1).
+It is noteworthy that, despite $s$ and $h$ being independent at each locus in the barrier, migration-selection balance induces a correlation between $s$ and $h$ in the distribution conditional on observed divergence, with variants of relatively large effect observed at equilibrium being more likely to act recessively than variants of small effect (@fig:dfe1j).
+The correlation is negligible for small migration rates, but as the strength of migration increases so that swamping effects become relevant, the correlation coefficient can become as large as $0.25$, depending on $L\bar{s}$.

+![
+The realized genetic architecture of local adaptation for different DFE models for increasing strength of migration.
+Contour plots for the joint density of $h$ and $s$ conditional on observing a divergent allele on the island (see @eq:msbdfe) are shown for the three DFE models (rows) for increasing rates of migration (columns).
+Values of $\Delta$ in the lower right corner denote the expected differentiation per locus.
+We assume $L\bar{s}=0.8, \bar{s}=0.01, N_es=20, u/s=0.005$ and exponentially
+distributed selection coefficients, and parameterize the DFE models so that
+$\Ex[h] = 2/3$, assuming $\alpha=2, \beta=1$ for the independent model, $a=7.2,
+b=1.2, \sigma=1$ for the logistic model and $K=50$ for the CK94 model.
+The densities are approximated using a Monte Carlo approach, simulating 500 replicate $L$ locus genetic architectures from the assumed DFE model, fitting a kernel density estimate to the sample so obtained.
+](/home/arthur_z/vimwiki/build/img/2023-06-28/dfecomp.svg){#fig:dfecomp}

+The simple DFE model assumed above where selection and dominance coefficients are independent is almost certainly inadequate.
+Theoretical and empirical work has indicated that, on the one hand, a correlation between selective effect and degree of dominance can be expected in the standing genetic variation that is the basis for a polygenic selection response, with large-effect alleles more likely to act recessively [@caballero1994; @zhang2004; @agrawal2011].
+On the other hand, it is well appreciated that during the process of adaptation, different loci enjoy different probabilities of rising to high frequencies.
+Dominant alleles are easier picked up by selection than (partially) recessive ones with the same homozygous effect (Haldane's sieve; @haldane1927, @turner1981).
+These two aspects interact when adaptation is from standing variation, as the (on average) higher initial frequency of partially recessive alleles increases the fixation probability, whereas its recessivity decreases it [@orr2001].
+To examine how the realized genetic architecture of local adaptation depends on such assumptions, we consider two alternative, admittedly *ad hoc*, DFE models, outlined in @sec:dfe.
+Both models assume Gamma distributed selection coefficients and incorporate a positive correlation between $s$ and $h$, so that alleles of large effect tend to be more recessive (recall once more that $h$ in our case is the dominance coefficient of the invading allele, so $h=1$ corresponds to recessive local adaptation).
+We keep the average dominance coefficient fixed to $2/3$ for each model.
+In contrast with the independent model, we find that for the models that incorporate a correlation between $s$ and $h$, recessives are typically more likely to contribute to the realized differentiation at equilibrium (@fig:dfecomp, @fig:dfe1, @fig:dfe2, @fig:dfe3).

 ## Discussion